james-jw/xq-promise/README.md

 This is due to the addition of the ``trace?
 'Results Found: '`` callback.

 Also notice, only one request is executed at a time.
 Each request must wait for the full response and processing of the previous.
-This is a current limitation of BaseX as queries run in a single thread.
-There are several workarounds such as splitting up the work via a master query, yet all workarounds I have witnessed require extra effort and multiple components.
+This is a current limitation of BaseX since by design, runs queries in a single thread.
+There are several workarounds such as splitting up the work via a master query, or using XQuery expression as a string to spawn another process.
+Although effective, all these workarounds require extra effort and multiple components.
+Additionally they leave the language domain..

 Luckily, with the introduction this module ``xq-promise``, this is no longer the case.
 Lets change the example above to use the newly introduced ``fork-join`` method to speed up this process by splitting the request work into multiple threads before returning to the parent querie's thread.